The Best Raspberry Iced Tea Recipe

 Cleaning the fruit

-Ok, so cleaning the fruit is a MUST for me!
+Ok, so first things first… cleaning the fruit is a MUST for me!
 I have seen and opened many packages of raspberries, and let me just say that they need to be rinsed really well.

-Now, some people clean their fruit with all types of products like baking soda, etc etc, but I don’t want all that stuck in my fruit and ruining the taste of my tea.
+Now, some people clean their fruit with various products, such as baking soda, but I don’t want all that residue stuck in my fruit and ruining the taste of my tea.
 Plus, raspberries are fragile, so yea…

 I clean them, but just with a good shake and rinse.
 So I just place them in a mixing bowl, cover them with cool water, and move them around with my hands as they circle around the bowl.
 Then, I pour the water out.